 - heat storage: the ability of the surface to store heat and release it at a later time

 The study will begin with about ten selected regions and cities.
 Satellite data from MODIS and conventional data will be used to determine site suitability.
 A smaller set of about 5 regions and cities will be chosen for detailed study with higher resolution images such as Landsat and ASTER.
 For these regions, the connection between climate change and surface heat budgets will be determined.
 New methods for estimating surface heat budgets from space will be tested with data from the Ameriflux network.
 The goal is to understand local climate change and to suggest adaptive strategies.

-During the initial phases of the "Surface heat" project in summer 2010, the project is composed of five sub-projects.
-Information about each of these can be found by clicking on the banner near the top of this page.
+During the initial phases of the “Surface heat” project in summer 2010, the project is composed of five sub-projects.
+Information about each of these can be found in the block to the right of this page.